McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

 You can access this page by either clicking on the magnifier glass or by typing some search term and pressing `ENTER` inside of the menu's search box .

 ![Screenshot of the dedicated search page](search_page.png?&width=60pc)

+{{% notice note %}}
+To have Hugo create the dedicated search page successfully, you must not generate the URL `http://example.com/mysite/search.html` from your own content.
+This can happen if you set `uglyURLs=true` in your `config.toml` and defining a Markdown file `content/search.md`.

+To make sure, there is no duplicate content for any given URL of your project, run `hugo --printPathWarnings`.
+{{% /notice %}}

 ## Activate print support